-Is it any wonder why today’s canines suffer from so many chronic illnesses and autoimmune disorders after such an extended duration of assaults on its immune system?
+Is it any wonder why today’s canine suffers from so many chronic illnesses and autoimmune diseases after such an extended duration of assaults on its immune system?
 On their own, some of those may seem minimal, but month after month, year after year the damage adds up.
 Generation after generation the damage continues to compound.

 Vaccines are an assault on the immune system, even more so when given as combination shots.
 Evidence shows the new vaccine protocol adopted by the majority of veterinary colleges is still over-vaccinating.
 Time and time again vaccinations result in the early death of companion animals due to cancer and autoimmune disorders.
 Then there are adverse reactions, ranging from a limp to diarrhea to urinary tract infections to loss of appetite to heart problems and even death in extreme cases.
 These reactions don’t have to be immediate or within 24 hours, but can occur weeks, months or even years later.

-While conducting a five year study, Purdue University was able to say in only three years that they have found dogs given only 1, 2 or No vaccinations are healthier than dogs that have had the usual annual vaccinations.
+While conducting a five year study, Purdue University was able to say in only three years that they have found dogs given only 1, 2 or no vaccinations are healthier than dogs that have had the usual annual vaccinations.
 Juliette Di Bairacli Levy realized that 70 years ago.
-Nothing in science indicates dogs need annual vaccinations.
+Nothing in science indicates canines need annual vaccinations.

 The immune system is very complex and involves many organs and systems of the body.
-It is beyond the full understanding of modern science.
+It is still beyond the full understanding of modern science.
 It begins when dogs are born and receive hundreds of antibodies through their Dam and her colostrum.
-We can’t even begin to know what interfering with the immune system in the way allopathic veterinary practice does means for the life of our pets or future generations.
+We can’t even begin to know what interfering with the immune system in the way allopathic veterinary practice does means for the life of our companions or future generations.
 Vaccines within the human and animal population have undoubtedly altered our genetic make-up.